HelixDB/helix-py/README.md

 construction.
 This library is meant to extend helix-db to be more easily used in machine learning applications.

-helix-py will soon be built to become a full knowledge graph framework. (this will be v0.3.0)

 ## Installation

 ### Install helix-py